frenk94/frenk94/About me.md

 # About me

 Hello, I'm Francesco, born in 1994 and since then stucked in Brianza, northern of Milan.
 Every time i can i run away from the city, I'm a formidable walker, I love trekking and mountain is my crush (almost as much as my girlfriend 💕), but i also like quite every kind of trails.
-I also practice sport climbing during the week at the jim, i find it a nice way to keep on training for the weekend journey on the mountain, to stay with my friends and a valid excuse to drink a beer toghether 🍺.
+I also practice sport climbing during the week at the jim, i find it a nice way to keep training for the weekend journey on the mountain, to stay with my friends and a valid excuse to drink a beer toghether 🍺.
-My working activities are focused on data, I studied Statistics (I gained a master degree in Statistical and Economical Sciences 🏅) and since then I work as consultant for companies focused in big data treatment.
-I've acquired a great familarity with data management and manipulation but I think that my principal interest is still on the meaning of data and on the information that they convey: be able to use data to extract information and knowledge is what makes data worthy of such interest from today society in data sciences.
-I don't know why but sometimes i see similarities between trekking and working with data, maybe for the fatigue that sometimes both activities require, maybe because as while a walk step by step the environment and your view changes i also found the same with data: you have to be always open minded and be prapared to change your opinion as you see data from different perspectives 👓.
+My working activities are focused on data, I studied Statistics (I gained a master degree in Statistical and Economical Sciences 🏅) and since then I work as consultant for companies focused on big data treatment.
+I've acquired a great familarity with data management and manipulation but I think that my principal interest is still on the meaning of data and on the information that they convey: be able to use data to extract information and knowledge is what makes data worthy of such interest in data sciences from today society.
+I don't know why but i see similarities between trekking and working with data, maybe for the fatigue that sometimes both activities require, maybe because as while walking, step by step the environment and your view changes, i also found the same with data: you have to be always open minded and be prapared to change your opinion as you see data from different perspectives 👓.

 # My Path